heliosbayma/moodpulse/README.md

 This project is a first one using Next.js App Router, as on my previous jobs I was using version 12 or earlier ones.
 The goal is to learn the new version and some of it's features which are not yet stable.

+## Updates
+Tue 10 Oct
+- After dealing with client side caching problems with Next App router, I've migrated to server actions which solved the caching problems.

 ## What it is

 Version 0.0.1 of a personal web project, a very simple test version